chrisguida/nixos-mutinynet-tutorial/docs/bonus-Fulcrum.md

 ---
-layout: default
 title: "Bonus Fulcrum"
-order: 7
+sidebar_position: 7
 ---

 # BONUS: Fulcrum

-- In this section we wil install and use Fulcrum.
+- In this section we will install and use Fulcrum.
 - Fulcrum is a high-performance full-index personal electrum server.
 - You can use it as the backend for many wallet, including Sparrow and Electrum.
 - We'll try it with Sparrow in this section.